loosgagnet/Building-detection-and-roof-type-recognition/README.md

 ## Dataset 2:

- -- for roof type recognition,
+ -- For roof type recognition,

--- it includes three classes of roofs such as flat, gable and hip roofs (4800 IR-R-G images per class).
+-- It includes three classes of roofs such as flat, gable and hip roofs (4800 IR-R-G images per class).

 -- Image samples of dataset 2: